PREF/PrefLib/README.md

 ====

 This project provides PREF's core source code in a lightweight static library.
-This library will be part of PREF 2.x series.
+PrefLib will be part of PREF 2.x series.

 Basically, this library is a rewrite of PREF 1.x core and provides a clean Lua/Capstone core for Data/Format analysis and Disassembling.